 EVEN Function in Excel

 EVEN Function converts any Odd number or any number into the nearest even number.
 The selected number can be a whole number or in decimal.
-The important thing is, if we feed an even number, then it will not be changed, and it only considers numbers.
+The important thing is that if we feed an even number, it will not be changed, and it only considers numbers.

 EVEN Formula in Excel: